sensu/sensu-docs/content/sensu-go/5.16/reference/etcdreplicators.md

 metadata     |      |
 -------------|------
 description  | Top-level scope that contains the replicator `name`.
-Namespace is not supported in the metadata because EtcdReplicators are cluster-wide resources. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}
+Namespace is not supported in the metadata because etcd replicators are cluster-wide resources. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}